 Tooth Decay And Gum Disease

 One of the most obvious negative effects of sugar is dental decay and gum disease.
-When you consume too much sugar for your mouth to process, it strips away the enamel on your teeth which leads to decay and ugly, yellowing teeth (13).
+When you consume too much sugar for your mouth to process, it attracts bacteria that strip away the enamel on your teeth which leads to decay and ugly, yellowing teeth (13).

-You might be able to prevent cavities by brushing regularly and visiting your dentist every six months – but there’s no way to stop periodontal (gum) disease without cutting out sugar from your diet completely (13).
-It’s important to remember that it’s not just the sugar in candy that causes these issues – it’s any kind of sweet food, including juices, pastries and even mashed potatoes.
+You might be able to prevent cavities by brushing regularly and visiting your dentist every six months – but reducing your sugar intake is another way to prevent periodontal (gum) disease (13).
+It’s important to remember that it’s not just the sugar in candy that causes these issues – it’s any kind of sweet food, including juices, sugary sodas, and pastries.

 If you eat sugary foods like soda and desserts every day, then those extra few hundred calories quickly add up without you even realizing it.
 Before long, you’re facing some serious health problems because of your poor diet choices.

-While sugar doesn’t directly cause diabetes, it puts you at a very high risk for developing type 2 diabetes.
-Type 2 diabetes is when your body either resists the insulin that’s trying to process the glucose in your system, or cannot produce enough of it to regulate blood sugar levels (9).
+While sugar doesn’t directly cause diabetes, the weight gain it leads to puts you at higher risk for developing type 2 diabetes.
+Type 2 diabetes is when your body becomes resistant to the insulin that’s trying to process the glucose in your system, resulting in high blood sugar levels (9).

 Alzheimer’s Disease And Dementia